bhavan777/licences-dashboard/README.md

+# Instructions to Run this App

+1. yarn build
+2. yarn preview
+3. the app should be available on http://localhost:4173/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.